Hans G. Schreck

 Series A in 2004

 Evotec Neurosciences GmbH is a biotechnology company focused on the discovery and development of small molecule drugs aimed at treating Alzheimer's disease and other neurological disorders.
-Through its research initiatives, the company seeks to create innovative therapeutics that address significant unmet medical needs in the field of neuroscience.
+The company utilizes innovative approaches to develop therapeutics that address significant unmet medical needs in the field of neuroscience.
+By leveraging advanced scientific techniques and expertise, Evotec Neurosciences aims to contribute to the advancement of treatments for complex neurological conditions.

 MediGene